 TTS (text-to-speech) programs can be very helpful for students with musical intelligence.
 Nowadays there are many programs and apps ranging from free ones to paid and subscription-based ones.
 Here is a list of TTS and OCR (optical character recognition) software and apps that you may find useful.

 15. Participating in debates

-Debates have so many benefits from the ability to organize a speech, delivering it effectively, developing reasoning skills to the ability to listen critically to what others have to say and responding accordingly.
+Debates have so many benefits from the ability to organize a speech, deliver it effectively and develop reasoning skills to the ability to listen critically to what others have to say and respond accordingly.

 Debates are great for all types of students, however, auricular learners are generally good at listening and delivering a speech with the right tone, rhythm, and pace.

 16. Verbal Repetition